-Find out how to use the GI Bill to pay for specific training programs, like HVAC repair, truck driving, or Emergency Medical Technician (EMT) training, and barber or beautician school.
+Find out how to use the GI Bill to pay for specific training programs, like HVAC repair, truck driving, Emergency Medical Technician (EMT) training, and barber or beautician school.

 Can I get education benefits for a non-college degree program?

 You can get education benefits through the GI Bill if you meet both of the requirements listed below.

 Both of these must be true: